sinhvt3421/scann--material/README.md

 ## Using pre-built models

-In our work, we have already built models for the QM9 data set [1].
-The model is provided as serialized HDF5+JSON files.
+In our work, we have already built models for the QM9 [1] and Material Project 2018 [2] datasets .
+The model is provided as serialized HDF5+yaml files.

 * QM9 molecule data:
   * HOMO: Highest occupied molecular orbital energy